seb-oss/react-components/src/Breadcrumb/readme.md

     <BreadcrumbItem href="#/edit">Edit</BreadcrumbItem>
 </Breadcrumb>
 ```

+**onNavigate** handler can be passed to the parent as common handler, or passed to each individual child as a unique handler for each item

 ```typescript
 /** If you use hash router, you need to pass the hash in the href */ const breadcrumbListObj: Array<BreadcrumbItem> = [